Yoast/wordpress-seo/readme.txt

 **Premium Yoast AI features** Get suggestions for your titles and descriptions at the click of a button.
 The [Yoast AI features](https://yoa.st/51c) save you time and optimize for higher click-through-rates.

 * Yoast AI Generate enables users to generate meta descriptions and titles for your pages, blog posts and social posts.
 Great!
-Even better, when you also have [Yoast WooCommerce SEO](https://yoa.st/3rh), you can recieve suggestions for product SEO titles and descriptions too!
+Even better, when you also have [Yoast WooCommerce SEO](https://yoa.st/3rh), you can receive suggestions for product SEO titles and descriptions too!
 The best part, if you don't like the 5 suggestions, you can generate five more at a click.
 * Yoast AI Optimize helps you optimize existing content for search engines.
 Optimize three of the assessments in the Yoast SEO Analysis; Keyphrase in introduction, Keyphrase distribution and Keyphrase density, with easy dismiss or apply options.